-On May 7, 2021 (the "Effective Date"), the Company entered into a Loan and Security Agreement (the "Loan") with Silicon Valley Bank ("SVB") for an aggregate principal amount of up to \$25.0 million.
-The Loan bears interest at an annual rate equal to the greater of (a) the sum of 1.25% plus the prime rate as reported in The Wall Street Journal and (b) 5.00%.
-The Loan is secured by all of the Company's tangible assets.
-The Loan matures on May 1, 2025.
-The Loan requires monthly interest-only payments until June 1, 2022.
-The interest-only period can be extended to June 1, 2023, upon the occurrence of a milestone event.
-Upon the end of the interest-only period, the Company will make regular monthly amortizing payments of principal and interest through the maturity date.
-The Loan indicates a prepayment fee of 1.0% to 3.0%, as follows: i) prepayment fee of 3.0% of the principal balance made on or prior to the first anniversary of the Effective Date; ii) prepayment fee of 2.0% of the principal balance made on or prior to the second anniversary of the Effective Date; or iii) prepayment in an amount equal to the original aggregate principal amount of the multiplied by 5.0%.
-The Loan also provides for a final payment in an amount equal to the original aggregate principal plus accrued interest and is due on the earliest to occur of the loan maturity date, the repayment of the loan in full or the termination of the Loan Agreement.
-The Company is accreting the final payment as accrued interest over the term of the Loan.
+On May 7, 2021, or the Effective Date, the Company entered into a Loan and Security Agreement, or the Loan, with Silicon Valley Bank, or SVB, for an aggregate principal amount of up to \$25.0 million.
+The interest rate on the Loan was an annual rate equal to the greater of (a) the sum of 1.25% plus the prime rate as reported in The Wall Street Journal and (b) 5.00%.
+The initial tranche of the Loan, in the amount of \$7.5 million was received by the Company on May 7, 2021.
+The maturity date of the Loan was May 1, 2025.
+The Loan indicated a prepayment fee of 2.0% of the principal balance made on or prior to the second anniversary of the Effective Date.
+The Loan also provided for a final payment in an amount equal to the original aggregate principal amount of the Loan multiplied by 5.0%.
+The final payment is in addition to and not a substitution for the regular monthly payments of principal plus accrued interest and was due upon the repayment of the loan in full.